-Strategic Service Planning - The council is in the fourth year of Business Efficiency Service Transition 2020.
+Strategic Service Planning - The council is in the fifth year of Business Efficiency Service Transition 2020.
 This process incorporates service business plans.
-In addition to identifying potential savings, the focus is on defining strategic direction in the context of the Teignbridge 10.
-As part of this, future projects and asset management options are considered, which will determine the future shape of the capital programme.
+In addition to identifying potential savings, the focus is on defining strategic direction, examining the nature of services provided and whether they provide clear social or economic value.
+As part of this, future projects and asset management options are considered, which will shape the future shape of the capital programme.